scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 The `prepare()` API could throw `PreparationException` or `PreparationConflictException`:

 - If you catch `PreparationException`, this exception indicates that preparing the transaction fails due to transient or non-transient faults.
-You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
+You can try retrying the transaction from the beginning, but the transaction will still fail if the cause is non-transient.
 - If you catch `PreparationConflictException`, this exception indicates that preparing the transaction has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.

 ### `ValidationException` and `ValidationConflictException`

 The `validate()` API could throw `ValidationException` or `ValidationConflictException`:

 - If you catch `ValidationException`, this exception indicates that validating the transaction fails due to transient or non-transient faults.
-You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
+You can try retrying the transaction from the beginning, but the transaction will still fail if the cause is non-transient.
 - If you catch `ValidationConflictException`, this exception indicates that validating the transaction has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.

 ### `CommitException`, `CommitConflictException`, and `UnknownTransactionStatusException`

 The `commit()` API could throw `CommitException`, `CommitConflictException`, or `UnknownTransactionStatusException`:

 - If you catch `CommitException`, this exception indicates that committing the transaction fails due to transient or non-transient faults.
-You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
+You can try retrying the transaction from the beginning, but the transaction will still fail if the cause is non-transient.
 - If you catch `CommitConflictException`, this exception indicates that committing the transaction has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.
 - If you catch `UnknownTransactionStatusException`, this exception indicates that the status of the transaction, whether it was successful or not, is unknown.
 In this case, you need to check if the transaction is committed successfully and retry the transaction if it has failed.